ourownstory/neural_prophet/docs/hyperparameter-selection.md

 needs to be captured, it is necessary for the missing values to be imputed, since then the modelling becomes an ordered problem.
 Letting this parameter at its default can get the job done perfectly in most cases.

+## Trend Related Parameters
+% TODO trend_smoothness, trend_threshold

+`n_changepoints` is the number of changepoints selected along the series for the trend.
+The default value for this is 5.

+## Seasonality Related Parameters
 `yearly_seasonality`, `weekly_seasonality` and `daily_seasonality` are about which seasonal components to be modelled.
 For example, if you use temperature data, you can probably select daily and yearly.
 Using number of passengers using the subway would more likely have a weekly seasonality for example.
 Setting these seasonalities at the default `auto` mode, lets NeuralProphet decide which of them to include depending on how much data available.
 For example, the yearly seasonality will not